vercel-labs/slacker/README.md

 ### Step 5: Set Up Cron Processes in qStash

-1. Go to [console.upstash.com/qstash](https://console.upstash.com/qstash) and scroll down to the "Request Builder".
+1. Go to [console.upstash.com/qstash](https://console.upstash.com/qstash) and scroll down to the `Request Builder`.
 2. Configure the endpoint URL as `https://[YOUR_VERCEL_PROJECT_DOMAIN]/api/cron`.
 3. Select the type as `Scheduled`.
 4. Configure the cron schedule as `* * * * *` (every minute).